Sunday, June 16, 2019

 Here's a short clip I shot

-Networks like AMC and the WB were promoting their shows in cool ways.
-Yes, I know that the WB Network fizzled out in the early 2000s and that it eventually became the CW.
-But in Argentina, the WB is still alive and kicking and is home to a lot of popular shows like Riverdale.
+Networks like AMC and the WB were promoting their shows in some pretty cool ways.
+Yes, I know the WB Network fizzled out in the early 2000s and eventually became the CW.
+But here in Argentina, the WB is still going strong and home to popular shows like Riverdale.

-There were a couple of interactive events like the one where we got to run and kick for a movie promo of Godzilla 2.
+There were a couple of interactive events, like one where we got to run and kick as part of a promo for Godzilla 2.

-There was also a room dedicated to the Annabelle sequel, which was sort of cool.
-But the long line and long wait was awful.
+There was also a room dedicated to the Annabelle sequel, which was pretty cool.
+However, the long line and wait?
+Not so much.

-Of course, one of the things we enjoyed the most was taking photos with the cosplayers at the event.
+Of course, one of the highlights for us was taking photos with the cosplayers at the event.

 And then we shopped... a lot!

-There were vendors selling all kinds of stuff from genres like Doctor Who, Star Trek, Star Wars, Alien, Harry Potter, anime, and so much more.
+There were vendors selling all kinds of goodies from franchises like Doctor Who, Star Trek, Star Wars, Alien, Harry Potter, anime, and more.
 I even found the original Castle Grayskull from He-Man and a She-Ra action figure.
-It was really pricey though, so I didn't buy it.
-I later kicked myself for not doing that.
-We also found t-shirts and a ton of Funko Pops, too.
-So there's something for everyone here.
+It was pretty pricey, so I didn’t buy it—but I later kicked myself for passing it up.
+We also found t-shirts and a ton of Funko Pops, so there was definitely something for everyone.

 HOW MUCH WAS IT?

-We spent about $500 Argentine pesos ($11.46 USD) per ticket.
-But they raise the price as the event date gets closer.
-So you could wind up paying closer to $750 Argentine pesos ($17.19 USD) if you wait until the last minute to buy your tickets.
-You can also spend more on the VIP ticket.
-But I spoke with a couple who said they weren't worth it.
+We spent about 500 Argentine pesos ($11.46 USD) per ticket.
+However, the price increases as the event date approaches.
+If you wait until the last minute, you might end up paying closer to 750 Argentine pesos ($17.19 USD).
+There’s also the option to buy VIP tickets, but I spoke with a couple who said they weren’t really worth it.

 MISSED ONE?
 NO PROBLEM!

-The cool thing about the Argentine Comic-Con is that you can go in May and in December, unlike the one in New York where you had to wait a whole year for the next event.
+One cool thing about the Argentine Comic-Con is that it happens twice a year—once in May and again in December—unlike the one in New York, where you have to wait a whole year for the next event.

 CELEBRITY GUESTS

-The event also offers photo ops and autograph sessions which are in the range of about $2,000 to $4,000 Argentine pesos ($45.85 USD and $91.71 USD) each per special celebrity guest.
-This year they had Chandler Riggs, aka Carl from The Walking Dead.
-I have nothing against the actor himself, but I'm not a fan of the show.
-So, I opted not to get the photo op or the autograph session.
+The event also offers photo ops and autograph sessions, with prices ranging from 2,000 to 4,000 Argentine pesos ($45.85 USD to $91.71 USD) per special guest.
+This year, they had Chandler Riggs, aka Carl from The Walking Dead.
+I don’t have anything against the actor, but I’m not a fan of the show, so I skipped the photo op and autograph session.
 Last year, they had Jason David Frank from Mighty Morphin Power Rangers and Gillian Anderson from The X-Files.
-I would have definitely coughed up money for both of these actors.
-And if they have someone I'd like to see at the next Comic-Con, I will pay to see them.
+I would have definitely paid to meet both of them.
+If they bring in someone I want to see at the next Comic-Con, I’ll be sure to get the photo op!

 WOULD I GO AGAIN?

-Honestly, I can't wait for the next Comic-Con!
-It's a safe haven where people of all walks of life come together to celebrate their love for Sci-Fi, fantasy, television and films.
-And I love it!
-You can actually get more info on ticket pricing here.
-But fair warning: they don't usually update their site until about two months before the next event.
+Honestly, I can’t wait for the next Comic-Con!
+It’s a safe haven where people from all walks of life come together to celebrate their love for Sci-Fi, fantasy, television, and film.
+I love it!
+For more info on ticket pricing, you can check out their website—but fair warning, they typically don’t update it until about two months before the next event.

 No comments: